harada-toshi/pgaudit/README.md

 ## Setting Parameters via the file assigned by pgaudit.config_file

 The settings are divided into sections where you can set some parameters to control `pgaudit`.
-They are "output", "option" and "rule" sections, and should be arranged this order in the file.
-All Section names are case-insensitive.
+They are "output", "option" and "rule" sections. "output" and "option" section cannot be defined more than once in configuration file while "rule" section can be define multiple times.
+All section names are case-insensitive.
 Every section includes one or more parameters.
 All parameter names are case-insensitive.
-Every parameter takes a value of one of three types: Boolean, integer, string.
+Every parameter takes a value of one of three types: Boolean, String.
 Boolean values can be written as on, off, true, and false (all case-insensitive).
 String values can be written as comma-delimited strings between a couple of single quotes.

-Each parameter takes a value of one of three types: Boolean, integer, string.
-Boolean values can be written as on, off, true, and false (all case-insensitive).
-String values can be written as comma-delimited strings between a couple of single quotes.
 We will example of settings with descriptions of sections, below;

 ```
 # Where to log (e.g. log to serverlog).